-The brilliant mind of the man who loved peanuts
+The brilliant mind of a man who loved peanut

-George Washington Carver was born in Diamond Grove, Missouri around 1864.
-A frail, sickly child, Carver was unable to work in the fields, so he did household chores and gardening.
-He was left with many free hours to wander the woods — collecting rocks and flowers, and beginning a lifelong love affair with nature.
-He soon became known as the “Plant Doctor” and would help friends and neighbors nurture sick plants.
+George Washington Carver was born in Diamond Grove, Missouri, around 1864.
+Being a frail, sickly child, he was put to work around the house and in the garden.
+With many free hours to wander the woods, Carver spent much time collecting rocks and flowers.
+That was the beginning of a lifelong love affair with nature, and he soon became known by friends and neighbors as the "Plant Doctor" for nurturing sick plants.

-Carver left Diamond Grove at age 12 to pursue an education, a quest that led him to Iowa.
-In 1890, he began to study music and art at Simpson College.
-An accomplished pianist and painter, his artwork was displayed at the 1893 World’s Fair.
+Carver left Diamond Grove at age 12 to pursue an education, which led him to Iowa.
+In 1890, he began to study music and art at Simpson College, growing to be an accomplished painter --his artwork was displayed at the 1893 World’s Fair -- and pianist.
 Painting enabled him to combine his two loves — art and nature.
-Yet it was his horticultural talents that took him in another direction in 1891.
-Carver became the first African-American to enroll at what is today Iowa State University.
-He proved to be an excellent student and upon graduation he became the school’s first African-American faculty member.
+However, it was his horticultural talents that took him in another direction.
+By 1891, Carver became the first African-American to enroll at what is today Iowa State University.
+He proved to be an excellent student, and upon graduation, he became the school’s first African-American faculty member.

-In 1896, he received a request from Booker T. Washington to become the Director of the Agriculture Department at Tuskegee Normal and Industrial School in Tuskegee, Alabama.
-Upon arriving, he found that the school was short on funds so Dr. Carver had to equip his own lab.
-He and his students would search trash heaps for items to use.
-This resourcefulness proved that Dr. Carver was well ahead of his time.
-These scavenger hunts with his students were an early example of recycling and the conservation of natural resources.
-Thus began an adventure in Alabama that would span five decades.
+In 1896, Carver accepted the invitation by Booker T. Washington George, one of the most influential African- American intellectuals of the late 19th century, and became the Director of the Agriculture Department at Tuskegee Normal and Industrial School, Alabama.
+After learning that the school was short on funds, he managed to equip his own lab, searching trash heaps for items to use with his students.
+This resourcefulness proved that George Washington Carver was well ahead of his time.
+These scavenger hunts were an early example of recycling and the conservation of natural resources.

-Dr. George Washington Carver died on January 5, 1943, and is buried on the campus at Tuskegee.
-Carver contributed his entire life savings to establish a research institute at Tuskegee.
-Upon his death, Franklin D. Roosevelt sent this message, “All mankind are the beneficiaries of his discoveries in the field of agricultural chemistry.
-The things which he achieved in the face of early handicaps will for all time afford an inspiring example to youth everywhere.”
+George Washington Carver died in January 1943, a few days after his 79th birthday.
+Upon his death, Franklin D. Roosevelt, the 32nd president of the United States, stated: "All mankind are the beneficiaries of his discoveries in the field of agricultural chemistry.
+The things which he achieved in the face of early handicaps will for all time afford an inspiring example to youth everywhere."